AY2122S1-CS2103-W14-1/tp/docs/DeveloperGuide.md

 3. `Doc'it` lists a filtered list of patients that satisfy the keywords given by the user.

    Use case ends.

-**Extensions**

-* 2a.
-No patient has a name or medical history that matches the user's keywords.

-    * 2a1. `Doc'it` shows an error message.

-      Use case resumes at step 1.

 **Use case: UC12 - Exit program**